The Eastfield Program

 The Child Development/Teacher Education department at Eastfield College provides knowledge in the fields of education and child development.
 Courses offered are based on specific competencies that have been identified by the Texas Higher Education Coordinating Board, Texas Education Agency, employers and the National Association for the Education of Young Children (NAEYC).
 Students learn through hands-on activities and observation in the college classroom, the Eastfield lab school, public schools and child care facilities.
 Associate degrees require successful completion of all parts of the Texas Success Initiative (TSI) Program as measured by a TSI approved exam.

-Eastfield College offers two programs in Child Development: a two-year associate degree program as Child Development Associate and two one-year certificate programs: Administrative and Early Childhood Training.
+Eastfield College offers two programs in Child Development: a two-year associate degree program as Child Development Associate and two one-year certificate programs: Administrative and Teaching Careers.
 The associate degree program provides an in-depth study of early childhood development, while the one-year certificate programs are designed to provide focused training necessary for working with young children.